Reducing statistics to “if _________ were 100 people, then __________” can make them very accessible, engaging, and thought-provoking.

-There are also several sites that use this “gimmick” to illustrate much more important data about the world around us.
+There are also several sites that use “gimmick” to illustrate much more important data about the world around us.
 I thought they might make a useful “The Best…” list for English Language Learners and others.

 Here are my choices for The Best Sites That Show Statistics By Reducing The World & The U.S. To 100 People:

 Miniature Earth is a pretty amazing site.
 It’s slideshow that uses statistics to reduce the world to 100 inhabitants, and shows how that plays out demographically, who uses what resources, etc. They periodically update the statistics.

 USA has an article about a book and school curriculum that portrays the United States as one hundred people.
 I especially like the graphic that accompanies the article that illustrates that concept.

 100 People: A World Chart is also accessible.